tonymorris/lambdajam-2016/tep-lens/abstract.md

-# Approaching The Expression Problem with lens
+# The Expression Problem and Lenses

 The Expression Problem (TEP), a new name by Phil Wadler for an old problem, has presented challenges to programmers for decades.
 The practical considerations